A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsection{Evaluation using physical-phantom studies}

 Evaluation with physical-phantom studies quantifies the performance of the method with real scanner data.
-We conducted this study with two phantoms: A NEMA phantom (Fig.~\ref{fig:vert_pht}a) (Data Spectrum$^\mathrm{TM}$, USA) and a 3D printed vertebrae phantom (Fig.~\ref{fig:vert_pht}b).
-The NEMA phantom models the torso of an adult and contains six spheres of diameters 1.0, 1.3, 1.7, 2.2, 2.8, and 3.7 cm.
+We conducted this study with two phantoms: A NEMA phantom (Data Spectrum$^\mathrm{TM}$, USA) (Fig.~\ref{fig:vert_pht}a) and a 3D printed vertebrae phantom (Fig.~\ref{fig:vert_pht}b).
 The NEMA-phantom study was conducted to evaluate the performance of the LC-QSPECT method for different lesion sizes, with the spheres in the phantom simulating lesions.
-The vertebrae phantom study was conducted to simulate the imaging of a lesion within the spine bone.
-Details on the designing and printing of this phantom are provided in the Supplementary material.
+The vertebrae phantom study was conducted to simulate the imaging of a lesion within the spine bone in the thoracic region.
+Details on the designing, printing, and preparation of this phantom for the experiments are provided in the Supplementary material.